About the Artist

 1937:

 Gottlieb spends part of the summer in Fire Island, New York; then visits Avery in Bondeville, Vermont.
-He resigns from WPA in October.
+He resigns from the WPA in October.
 To improve Esther Gottlieb’s health, the Gottliebs leave New York City on October 27 and drive to Tucson, Arizona, where they live and work for the next eight months.

 1938: